acolytec3/arweave-injected-wallet-demo/README.md

 );
 ```

-`window.injectedWallet.sign(transaction)` - this method takes a `Transaction` objected created by `arweave.createTransaction.sign`, signs it, and then posts to the blockchain.
-No status codes or transaction IDs are returned by this method so it's up to the dapp to detect the transaction
+`window.injectedWallet.sign(transaction)` - this is an `async` method that takes a `Transaction` object created by `arweave.createTransaction.sign`, signs it, posts to the blockchain, and then returns a response object containing the transaction ID and the status code resulting from posting the transaction to the blockchain.

 ```js